hollykbuck/ccfrontend/README.md

 npm run build
 ```

-copy the dist folder to CDK project.
+Static web content would be avaiable in `dist` folder.
+Copy it to `hellocdk` project.

 ## Project Structure